(Continued from Part 1)

 It maintains that Americans are qualitatively different from the rest of the people in the world and therefore can write their own rules and apply them to everybody.
 Written down in black and white, this is patently silly, but right-thinking Americans take it as holy writ.
 And one American administration after another interprets it as a license to wreak havoc anywhere they fancy.

 The concepts of patriotism and terrorism work in similar ways.
-They become “trigger words” to be transfered to any cause the power elite want to promote.
+They become “trigger words” to be transferred to any cause the power elite want to promote.
 The former authorizes shipping young Americans to die in far-off places with funny names; the latter is a useful wild card for use at home (immigrant bans) and abroad (the invasion/subversion/devastation of any country possessing scarce natural resources.)

 - The Testimonial makes us accept anything from a patent medicine or a cigarette to a program of national policy.
 From the fact that “the Fuehrer knows the goal and knows the direction,” it follows that his is the supreme testimonial.
 Hitler is the arbiter of everything.
 No specialist knows better than he does, no recommendation can be better than his.
 He can deny even the authority of science.
 Only the conclusions of “German science” as approved by the Fuehrer may be accepted.
 When the conclusions of science do not accord with his wishes, as in genetics, a new science has to be invented; its prestige then has to be established by his testimonial.’